Database Explorer

 // [1 => ActiveRow(id: 1, ...), 2 => ActiveRow(id: 2, ...), ...]

-is specified as the key, the array will be numerically indexed starting from zero:
+as the key, the array will be

 $authors = $explorer->table('author')->fetchPairs(null, 'name');